Europe’s Digital Sovereignty Strategy

 Europe’s Digital Sovereignty Strategy: Competing With the US and China

-Europe is entering a new phase of technological competition.
-As digital technologies increasingly shape global power, governments are focusing on controlling their own data, digital infrastructure, and technological innovation.
-This strategic approach is commonly known as digital sovereignty.
+Europe is entering a new era of technological competition, where digital capabilities are becoming central to global influence.
+In response, governments are prioritizing control over their data, digital infrastructure, and technological development—an approach known as digital sovereignty.

-Today, the European Union is investing heavily in technology regulation, digital infrastructure, and innovation programs in order to compete with global tech leaders such as the United States and China.
+To achieve this, the European Union is making significant investments in regulation, infrastructure, and innovation, aiming to compete more effectively with global tech powers such as the United States and China.

 Understanding Europe’s Digital Sovereignty Strategy